Skip to content

 If you asked me to give you three reasons why the UA Project Rock BSR is worth it, then I would say the following.
 Do note, I recommend reading over the performance section above to see if the below aligns with your training, too.

-2. If you’re a recreational lifter/athlete that also wants a shoe you can wear on a day-to-day basis.
+- If you’re a recreational lifter/athlete who also wants a shoe you can wear on a day-to-day basis.

 As always, if you have any questions on this model — please don’t hesitate to reach out to me personally.